currentlycrafting/Project-1/README.md

 - **Expiration Counter & Notification System and Search**: Create a new list that shows all expired or soon to be expired items.
 - **SKUS Number**: Custom Bar-Code number that allows for better search of single items instead of searching through by name
 - **Advanced Data Storage**: Transition CSVs to something more robust, possibly AWS
-- **Expiration Bar**: Custom UX that shows the progression using a bar on expiration.
-Closer it is the redder it becomes.
-The further the greener.

 ## 📫 **Contact**